 Very very rarely.
 They mimic noises they hear often, like the beeping of a microwave, the doorbell or telephone.

-Do Lovebirds Make a Lot of Noise?
+Do They Make a Lot of Noise?

 Lovebirds are a “medium” in terms of noise.
 They’re not super quiet but not particularly loud birds.
 When they’re excited, scared or lonely, they will make it known with a shrill chirp.

-Do Lovebirds Fall in Love?
+Do They Fall in Love?

 Yes!
 They get their name because the pairs form very close bonds.
 They live with their partners for a long time, cuddle up together, groom each other’s feathers, feed together and look out for each other.
 Their scientific name, “agapornis” comes from the Greek “agape” meaning “love” and “ornis” meaning “bird”.

-Nine Types of Lovebird
+Types of Lovebirds